Azure/oav/README.md

 [Fast Regression (~10mins)](https://dev.azure.com/azure-sdk/public/_build?definitionId=166&_a=completed) is used for merge validation

 [Slow Regression (~1 hour)](https://dev.azure.com/azure-sdk/public/_build?definitionId=163&_a=completed) is run after merge and should be fixed if it fails

+#### Fixing regression builds

+1. Go to the failed build
+2. Download the artifact patch file
+3. In the OAV directory, at the relevant commit/branch, run `git apply <path to patch file>`
+4. Commit the patched changes and create a pull request
+5. Validate that the changes look ok and don't represent a breaking change in OAV
+6. Merge the PR

 ---